 Under Florida state law, Ocwen is required to pay you "fair value" for any fractional shares that we redeem.
 If shareholders approve the proposal at the Annual Meeting and the Transaction is completed, our Board of Directors has decided to pay cash for the fractional shares in U.S. dollars equal to the average official closing price of the Common Stock on The New York Stock Exchange over the ten (10) trading days immediately preceding the effective date.
 The average official closing price over these ten trading days will be used even if our stock does not trade on one or more of the days.
 On days that our stock does not trade, if any, the official closing price will be the same as the official closing price of the previous day.
-Our Board of Directors believes that the closing prices over a period of ten trading days best approximates "fair value."
+Our Board of Directors believes "fair value."
 The Board does not intend to obtain any appraisals or fairness opinions in connection with the Transaction.